NJ STARLING CONTROL

 Starlings are small or medium sized birds that are the Sturnidae family.
 There are several species that are in Asia that are the larger birds and they are called mynas and there are ones in Africa that are called glossy starlings because of the way their body shines in the sun light.
 Starlings originally came from areas such as Europe, Asia, and Africa and they then they migrated to other countries afterwards.
 Now, starlings can be seen all over the world.

 The plumage of a starling is typically bright in color because of it being shiny.
 The shininess of the feathers isn’t because of the pigment of the feathers but because of how the feathers are structured.
-There is very little difference between the males and the females when it concerns the plumage.
+There is very little difference between the males and the females when it concerns plumage.
 Most of these brightly colored areas are typically red and yellow and the younger starlings have darker colors.

 Behaviors, Mimic, Diet, and Feeding

 Starlings are a really social type of family.
 The size of a flock of starlings varies depending on the time of the year.
-The flock of a starling is called murmuration.
+The flock of a starling is called a murmuration.
 Starlings are so social that when they travel in their flocks they will include other species of starlings and even sometimes include species from other bird families.

 A starling’s biggest enemy that they have to deal with is people.
 Since starlings like to build nests in buildings to raise their baby birds, have shelter, and store their food and this is why people are their biggest threat.
 There are several ways that you can avert these conflicts yourself but it’s always a good thing to call a professional so they can do it for you and make sure it’s done safely.

 Another place that starling love to make nests is gutters.
-A starling will make a nest in gutter and this will prevent water from draining through them which in turn cause more damage to a building or a home.
+A starling will make a nest in the gutter and this will prevent water from draining through them which in turn cause more damage to a building or a home.